USF-HII/usf-hii.github.io/pages/hii-hpc/x2go.md

 as this will cause issues with other command-line based users.**

-- `TIP 1`: You may run utility programs like `terminal`, `evince` (pdf viewer), or `file manager` on the head node but please run the bigger graphical clients (Rstudio, etc.) from an interactive compute node session as detailed below because they can consume much greater resources.
+- `TIP 1`: You may run utility programs like `terminal`, `evince` (pdf viewer), or `file manager` on the `hii.rc.usf.edu` head node but please run the bigger graphical clients (Rstudio, etc.) from an interactive compute node session as detailed below because they can consume much greater resources.